-Explores dramatic literature and develops the student's knowledge and appreciation of the elements of literature through the study of selected scripts, playwrights and dramatic theories.
-Among these elements are the history of dramatic literature, genre study and the theory and practice of dramatic analysis, and criticism.
+Explores dramatic literature and develops knowledge and appreciation of the elements of literature through the study of selected scripts, playwrights, and dramatic theories.
+Among these elements are the history of dramatic literature, genre study, and the theory and practice of dramatic analysis and criticism.